 The answer to the question of whether security cameras can record audio is a resounding yes.
 Many security cameras come with audio functions, allowing users to not only observe what is happening, but also to hear the words being said.
 Traditional surveillance camera systems with video cables and a DVR usually don't have a microphone, so you'll need to purchase specific video surveillance cameras and DVRs to record audio.
 Unidirectional security cameras with audio recording can capture important voice data on tape to increase your surveillance capabilities.

-However, security camera privacy laws in bipartisan consent1 states (consent of all parties) prohibit recording audio without the express permission of everyone who is recording.
-There aren't many home security cameras with the ability to record sound, and they have several good reasons not to include them.
-In places like California, Connecticut, Delaware, Florida, Hawaii, Illinois, Kansas, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, Utah and Washington, the consent of all parties is required before security cameras can legally record sound.
+However, security camera privacy laws in bipartisan consent states (consent of all parties) prohibit recording audio without the express permission of everyone who is recording.
+This means that in places like California, Connecticut, Delaware, Florida, Hawaii, Illinois, Kansas, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, Utah and Washington, the consent of all parties is required before security cameras can legally record sound.
 If you want to use your home security camera to record sound, there are a few things to consider.
 Firstly, you cannot use many home security cameras to record audio in a place where people have a reasonable expectation of privacy, such as a bathroom or changing room.

-For example, small business owners often place a sign indicating the use of retail security cameras.
+Small business owners often place a sign indicating the use of retail security cameras.
 But there are also legal ramifications for recording with a security camera system with audio recording functions.
 This is because most home security cameras are considered an invasion of privacy, so the law protects people from having their conversations recorded without their consent.